 Management is responsible for the other information.
-The other information comprises the Directors' report, but does not include the consolidated financial statements and our auditor's report thereon, which we obtained prior to the date of this auditors' report, and the Management review, Balance sheet trend and key ratios, Fatwa and Sharia Supervisory Board review report, etc. ("the Reports") which are expected to be made available to us after that date.
+The other information comprises the Board of Directors' report, but does not include the consolidated financial statements and our auditor's report thereon, which we obtained prior to the date of this auditors' report, and the Fatwa and Sharia Supervision Board's report ("the Reports") which are expected to be made available to us after that date.